What Is Car Suspension System? Its Diagram, Types, And How It Works

 What Is A Car Suspension?

 In other words, a vehicle’s suspension consists of the parts that allow the wheels and the vehicle to move relative to each other, such as tires, air in the tires, springs, shock absorbers, and links.
-Suspension systems need to balance good road grip and control with ride comfort, which can be challenging.

 Components Of A Car Suspension

-A car’s suspension system protects the vehicle from road shocks by utilizing several components, which include:
+A car’s suspension system protects the vehicle from road shocks by utilizing several components, which include

 Shock Absorber

 A shock absorber is a car suspension component that works to dampen vibrations from the road surface.
 It works by using a liquid, oil, to absorb shocks and vibrations.
 The valve opens when compression occurs, allowing oil to flow easily, and closes when expansion occurs.
-Shock absorbers come in single, double-acting, twin-tube, monotube, gas, and hydraulic types, depending on their construction and working medium.

 Spring